jordan-emma/inSyncFrontEnd/README.md

 ## Usage
 Once the development server is running, you can access the game in your web browser by navigating to http://localhost:5173.
 From there, you can experience the full functionality of InSync.

+## Gameplay Instructions

+1. **Open the Game**:
+   - Launch the game in both an incognito window and a regular tab.

+2. **Sign Up**:
+   - Register your account in each tab.

+3. **Start Playing**:
+   - Click the "Play" button in both tabs.

+4. **Host and Join**:
+   - In one tab, Player 1 selects "Host Game" to start a new game.
+   - In the other tab, Player 2 selects "Join Game" and enters the game code displayed on the host's screen.

+5. **Start the Game**:
+   - The host starts the game once all players have joined.

+6. **Provide Clues**:
+   - Each player provides clues, with an option to receive a new scale if desired.

+7. **Clue Requirement**:
+   - The game will pause until all players have submitted 3 clues.

+8. **Gameplay Dynamics**:
+   - The clue giver's scale will be disabled once their clue is given.
+The clue giver should refrain from giving any additional hints.
+   - Non-clue-givers can discuss and adjust the scale position.
+These adjustments will be updated in real-time on all screens.
+   - Any player (excluding the clue giver) can submit the group's guess at any time.
+The game will then proceed to the guess reveal, where the guess slider and the target slider are displayed.

+9. **Game Progression**:
+   - Only the host has access to the "Next" button, which controls the game's progression.

+10. **Results**:
+    - After all clues have been revealed and answered, each player will see a "Results" button.
+    - Clicking this will show how many points the team scored for each clue.

+11. **Final Score**:
+    - On the results page, the total points and the total potential points are displayed.
+    - The team is ranked based on their score and receives one of five possible responses according to their ranking.

+12. **Replay Option**:
+    - Players can choose to play again, which will return them to the play page where they can either host a new game or join an existing one.

 ## About the Developer
 As a frontend developer, this is my first full-fledged project, and it represents the culmination of my learning and growth in web development.
 Through InSync, I’ve explored various aspects of frontend development, including Vue.js, responsive design, real-time interactivity, and user experience optimisation.